wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-kinematics.rst

 Using custom centers of rotation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Sometimes, rotating around one specific corner might be desirable for certain evasive manuevers.
+Sometimes, rotating around one specific corner might be desirable for certain evasive maneuvers.
 This type of behavior is also supported by the WPILib classes.
 The same ``ToSwerveModuleStates()`` method accepts a second parameter for the center of rotation (as a ``Translation2d``).
 Just like the wheel locations, the ``Translation2d`` representing the center of rotation should be relative to the robot center.

 .. note:: Because all robots are a rigid frame, the provided ``vx`` and ``vy`` velocities from the ``ChassisSpeeds`` object will still apply for the entirety of the robot.
 However, the ``omega`` from the ``ChassisSpeeds`` object will be measured from the center of rotation.